pantheon-systems/documentation/source/content/secure-runtime-access.md

 ## How to Enable SRA on Your Site

 Secure Runtime Access is available to [contract](https://pantheon.io/plans/pricing) customers with an [Organization](/organizations) dashboard.
-[Contact Sales](https://pantheon.io/contact-us) to request that SRA be enabled for your Site.
+[Contact Sales](https://pantheon.io/contact-us) to request that SRA be enabled for your site.

 ## How to Access Runtime Services When SRA Is Enabled

-Follow the [Secure Tunnels](/ssh-tunnels) doc to create the tunnel and and access resources once SRA is enabled.
+Follow the [Secure Tunnels](/ssh-tunnels) doc to create the tunnel and access resources after SRA is enabled.

 ## What It Looks Like When a Connection Is Refused